-All types of climbing roses, as well as ramblers, are primarily roses and therefore they need a slightly aerated, sunny location and good soil to be comfortable.
+All types of climbing roses are primarily roses and therefore they need a slightly aerated, sunny location and good soil to feel comfortable.

-I prefer to plant bare root roses, but that is a matter of taste, and you cannot buy them all year-long.
+I prefer to plant bare root roses, but that is a matter of taste with the small disadvantage that you cannot buy and plant them the whole growing season.

 However, what is so unique and different in planting climbing roses?

 Climbing roses tend to overtake the space where you plant them.
-If you want them to grow up a tree, it is ok to position climbers close to them.
-Otherwise, place them away from trees, shrubs and any other plants.
+If you want them to grow into a tree, it is ok to position climbers close to him.
+Otherwise, plant them away from trees, shrubs and any other plants.

-It is worth to take your time to choose the location and the type of climbing rose carefully up front.
-It makes a difference growing a pliable rambling rose along a fence or over an arbor, or choosing a sturdier climber variety to grow along a wall or a pillar.
+Carefully take your time to choose the location and type of climbing rose because it makes a difference to grow a pliable rambling rose along a fence or over an arbor, or a climber with sturdier canes, which is easier to grow on a wall or a pillar.

-Put the plant in the hole in a way that the canes lean toward the support and in return, the roots should spread away from the supporting structure.
+Put the plant in the hole at a 45-degree angle that the canes lean toward the support and in return, the roots should spread away from the supporting structure.

 The climbing rose should easily find her way to the structure, which she should overgrow.

-When the climber starts to grow, support her with a temporary structure, which the rose can use until she has reached her destination.
+As some canes may be too short to reach the support, tie them to a temporary structure, which the rose can use until she has reached her destination.

-Since climbing and rambling roses cannot climb alone, like a vine or other plants using their hooks to climb, you have to train them to the support structure from start.
+Because climbing and rambling roses cannot climb alone, like a vine or other plants using their hooks to climb, you have to train them to the support when the rose starts to grow.